Jump to:

 How to Prepare the Ground for a Shed Base?

 Proper ground preparation before building a shed base ensures a stable outcome.
-Follow the general steps below to get started:
+These steps apply to all types of shed base.

 Step 1: Area clearance